-Push this button to engage the Air Conditioning (A/C).
+Push the A/C button to engage the Air Conditioning (A/C).
 A LED will illuminate when the A/C system is engaged.

 MAX A/C

 For maximum cooling, when MAX A/C is selected the A/C is turned on automatically and the air is recirculated.